RosettaCommons/documentation/application_documentation/rna-design.md

 Code and Demo
 =============

-The central code for the *rna\_design* application is in `       apps/public/rna/rna_design.cc      ` with core routines run through the amazing Rosetta packer.
+The central code for the *rna\_design* application is in `       apps/public/rna/rna_design.cc      ` with core routines run through the Rosetta packer.

 For a 'minimal' demo example of RNA design: